DiametrFQ/Snake/README.md

 1 Upload the folder with the file.

-2 Open the file in a browser or you can play the snake https://diametrfq.github.io/Snake/index.html.
+2 Open the file in a browser or you can play the snake snakets.vercel.app

 3 Select the color of the snake, food or even the field on which the snake will appear and press "Start".